Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 6

 ting coal fires.
 Orders

-or coal and wood
+for coal and wood

-. leftatour store, 71 West
+left at our store, 71 West

 High St., will receive prompt